 No treatment to remove unwanted hair is completely painless.
 Patients who have undergone repeated waxing or hours of electrolysis can attest to the pain caused by commonly used methods of epilation.
 The LightSheer Diode System is fast, which reduces treatment time.
 It provides long-lasting hair removal, reducing the need for repeated treated.
-The ChillTip cooling lens helps reduce discomfort while protecting the skin’s surface from thermal injury during delivery of each pulse of the laser light.
+The ChillTip cooling lens helps reduce discomfort while protecting the skin’s surface from thermal injury during the delivery of each pulse of the laser light.
 Treatments may feel like a rubber band snapping the skin with a temporary stinging sensation for a few moments afterward, but most people tolerate the procedure well.
 If large or sensitive areas with unwanted hair are to be treated, a topical anesthetic cream may be applied to the site to further reduce any discomfort.

 What will the treated area look like after the procedure?

 Immediately after treatment, the area will be somewhat swollen, appearing slightly red in color and will feel like a mild sunburn.
 This reaction subsides over a few hours, and then the treated sites usually return to their normal appearance.
-The amount of discomfort after this procedure is usually minimal and does not limit most normal physical activities.
+The amount of discomfort after this procedure is usually minimal and does not limit the most normal physical activities.
 Since light is used to remove the hair, there is no bleeding and no open wound is created.
-For this reason there is no need to apply a bandage and wound care is generally not required.
+For this reason, there is no need to apply a bandage and wound care is generally not required.

 Are there any side effects?

-Usually the treated area has only a temporary redness which disappears quickly.
+Usually, the treated area has only a temporary redness which disappears quickly.
 Occasionally, swelling or bruising, and infrequently a blister may appear.
 In rare cases, the treated area may heal with a temporary light or dark coloration which disappears after several weeks.
-Scarring or permanent skin discoloration is remotely possible, but fortunately is extremely rare.
+Scarring or permanent skin discoloration is remotely possible but fortunately is extremely rare.